TJDRZ/tone-token/README.md

 # Tone Token - Pedalboard settings saver
 ## TJDRZ

-Created using create-react-app and react-router-dom(v6!)
-Frontend Development project with Local Storage saving
+Created using create-react-app, react-router-dom(v6!), and react-dial-knob Frontend Development project with Local Storage saving

 Who is this useful for?: